albefaedda/cp-ansible-installations/README.md

 # cp-ansible-installations

-Testing the installation of Confluent Platform with cp-ansible and different security levels.
+Testing the installation of Confluent Platform with cp-ansible and different modules.